edward6d/csti_polish_translation/notes.md

 7. I feel thirst - ungendered
 8. I felt thirst - gendered

 Some lazy translations default to male gender of the player, but I refuse to do that.
 So unfortunately I was limited to forms 1,3,4 and 7 in my translation, which sometimes ended up sounding a bit artificial.
 Especially log entries suffered from this, sounding very formal and unnatural.
 Stuff like "You fell and got yourself some ugly scrapes..." had to become "Fall!
+You get a few new scrapes on your body."